-The purpose of this procedure is to standardize housekeeping measures and provide clear expectations for housekeeping at the College.

-Good housekeeping presents the College in a manner which reflects a well-run, high quality facility to all students, guests, faculty, and staff.
+This procedure standardizes housekeeping measures and provides clear expectations for housekeeping at the College.
+Good housekeeping presents the College in a well-run, high-quality facility to all students, faculty, staff, and visitors.

 B. Scope

 The scope of this procedure is extended to the entire campus community.